North Macedonia–Russia relations: Diplomatic relations

 On April 2, 2018, North Macedonia expelled Russian diplomats over the poisoning of Sergei and Yulia Skripal.
 On 18 May 2021, North Macedonia declared a Russian diplomat persona non grata, with the official reasoning being a prior investigation into the behavior of said diplomat and violation of the Vienna Convention.
 Days after, the Minister of Foreign Affairs of North Macedonia declared that that had been done in solidarity with Bulgaria and the Czech Republic.

 This was criticised by the Russian Foreign Ministry, which declared the act "hostile".
 In retaliation, Russia expelled a Macedonian diplomat on 10 June 2021.

 On March 2, 2022, North Macedonia approved the United Nations General Assembly Resolution ES-11/1 that condemned Russia's invasion of Ukraine.
 Five days later, North Macedonia was added to Russia's Unfriendly Countries List for its support of EU's sanctions against Russia.
+In late March North Macedonia expelled five Russian diplomats, followed shortly after by another six.

 On June 5, 2022, North Macedonia closed its airspace for Russia's foreign minister Sergei Lavrov, who planned a meeting in neighbouring Serbia.
 Later, North Macedonia sent lethal military aid to Ukraine, consisting of battle tanks and military aircraft.

 As of 2022, there are few russophile political parties in North Macedonia, but their influence and their election results are negligible: Edinstvena Makedonija, led by Janko Bačev; Levica, led by Dimitar Apasiev; and Rodina.

+North Macedonia has provided substantial military assistance to Ukraine since Russia started the war.

+In September 2023 a further three Russian diplomats were expelled, making 14 in total since February 2022.

+In February 2025, North Macedonia shifted its stance on Ukraine, abstaining from a Ukrainian UN General Assembly resolution that condemned Russian aggression and affirmed commitment to Ukrainian territorial integrity.
+It also co-sponsored a rival U.S. resolution advocating for peace between Ukraine and Russia.

 Conditional visa-waiver agreement

-In 2008, North Macedonia and Russia signed a mutual and conditional visa-waiver agreement according to which, a visa is not required if the traveller possesses an original tourist voucher or an official letter of invitation, but if these conditions are not met, a visa is still required.
+In 2008, North Macedonia and Russia signed a mutual and conditional visa-waiver agreement according to which, a visa was not required if the traveller possesses an original tourist voucher or an official letter of invitation, but if these conditions are not met, a visa is still required.
 Later, North Macedonia unilaterally lifted these special requirements, giving the Russians a real visa-free access to the country.
 However, this friendly gesture was not met with reciprocity on the Russian side.
 For the citizens of North Macedonia, the agreement and its special requirements remained in force.
-After the 2022 Russian invasion of Ukraine began, North Macedonia ended this visa liberalization for the russian citizens and went back to the 2008 agreement.
+After the 2022 Russian invasion of Ukraine began, North Macedonia ended this visa liberalization for the Russian citizens and went back to the 2008 agreement.

+Macedonian citizens now need a Russian eVisa to enter Russia and Russian citizens need a visa to enter North Macedonia.